wshon/madedit-mod/README.txt

   And FontWidth.dat will also be saved to the same path.
   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

-Mod v0.2.1
+Mod v0.2.2
-1. Add "Insert increamental numbers" to edit popup
+1. Add "Insert increamental numbers" to edit popup menu
-2. Column Align
+2. Column Align(Alpha, Known issue: crash with tab misked with spaces.)
+3. Add attribute check in file change detect.
+The file would be marked as modified if it was deleted, changed attributes.
+4. Improve the code of InsertColumnString

 Mod v0.2.1
 1. Support Insert in HexMode(Toggleable)